renelarsson/taxi-duration-prediction/README.md

 ## Objective

 Apply MLOps best practices to build, deploy, and monitor a machine learning model for predicting taxi ride durations.
 This project demonstrates experiment tracking, reproducible pipelines, cloud deployment, monitoring, and automation using AWS and LocalStack.

 ---

 ## Problem Statement

 Predict the duration of taxi rides using historical trip data.
 The project covers:
 - Data selection and preprocessing
 - Model training and experiment tracking
 - Automated deployment to AWS Lambda (streaming inference)
-- Model monitoring and alerting
+- Model monitoring and alerting (automated)
 - Infrastructure as code and CI/CD

 ---